LaunchCode-Education-Archived/thinkcspy_assignments/crypto/README.md

 Once you have Caesar working, do the same thing in ``vigenere.py``: simply delete the two helper functions, and import them from ``helpers.py``.

 Now your helper functions are defined only once, and your code remains nice and DRY (Don’t Repeat Yourself)!

+At this point, go ahead and run ``pytest --html=report.html`` and check that all tests are passing.
+Then add and commit your changes and push to GitHub.

 ## Part 4: Bonus Missions